-Documentation of the process is essential if litigation were to occur (Masoorli 2003; Roth 2006).
+Documentation of the process is essential if litigation were to occur ( Masoorli 2003; Roth 2006, Fidalgo et al, 2012).
 This documentation will be done by nurses and doctors.

-In accordance with the NMC (2009), record-keeping is not an option, it is an integral part of nursing and is essential to the provision of safe and effective care.
+In accordance with the NMC (2009), record-keeping is an integral part of nursing and is essential to the provision of safe and effective care.
 It is also part of the hospital incident reporting policy.

 Treatment will be determined by the plastic surgeon but may include: